Nabataean architecture: Religious architecture

 The Nabataeans had numerous places for religious practice and cult worship.
 Known as “High places”, the shrines, temples, and altars would usually be open air structures placed atop nearby mountains.
 These places throughout the Nabataean kingdom would be dedicated to the worship of the same god(s), how they would go about this worship would vary from site to site.
 Offering would vary from material goods and foods, to live sacrifice of animals, maybe humans.
-The Nabataean kingdom can broke up into five religious regions each containing locations of religious significance: The Southern Jordan, Northwestern Saudi Arabia (Hejaz), The Naqab, The Hauran, and finally Central Jordan.
+The Nabataean kingdom can broke up into five religious regions each containing locations of religious significance: The Southern Jordan, Northwestern Saudi Arabia (Hejaz), The Negev, The Hauran, and finally Central Jordan.
 All of the religious sites at these locations are in varying states of preservation, making it difficult to know which deities would have been worshiped at specific shrines, altars, and temples.
 It is also difficult to know the specifics of the cult practices, meaning educated speculations can be made.